 |Spring 2020||Completion of main works|

-Over the next two years we'll be looking to help and support local community projects, along with our 2 chosen charities: Kent Air Ambulance and Neuro-Kinex Kids in Crawley, as well as supporting local schools and colleges with STEM work and apprentice/careers advice.
+Over the next two years we'll be looking to help and support local community projects, along with our two chosen charities, Kent Air Ambulance and Neuro-Kinex Kids in Crawley, as well as supporting local schools and colleges with STEM work and apprentice/careers advice.
+We recently undertook a project for a local school to clear land so the children can plant in the spring and grow a sensory garden for the pupils to enjoy.

 Why we need this scheme